HeafieldLuke/Restaurant-Roulette/README.md

 # Restaurant-Roulette
-An android app written with Kotlin using the Google Places API to help people decide where to eat for dinner based on their location.
+An android app written in Kotlin using the Google Places API to help people decide where to eat for dinner based on their location.